Pecacheu/File-Manager/README.md

 **🚀 DOMINATE YOUR DIGITAL WORLD WITH BLAZING-FAST NAVIGATION:**
  - Swiftly manage your files with easy compression and transfer capabilities, keeping your digital life organized.
- - Quickly access your most-used folders with customizable home folder and favorite shortcuts.
+ - Quickly access your most-used folders with customizable per-device home/root folders and global favorites.
  - Find what you need in seconds with intuitive navigation, search, and sorting options.
+ - Select, share, move, and copy files across multiple directories and even separate network shares at once.

 **🔐 FORTIFY YOUR DATA WITH UNPARALLELED PRIVACY AND SECURITY:**
  - Secure sensitive files with password, pattern, or fingerprint locks for hidden items or the entire app.